epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-11-docker-slackware-slackbuild.markdown

 *	Using slackpkg

-*	Using slackbuild the hard way
+*	Using slackbuild, manual compilation, and installpkg

-*	Using sbopkg
+*	Using sbopkg, automatic compilation

 *	Using slapt-get and slapt-src

+*	Using slpkg

 There are still other topic uncovered here